 Thanksgiving Cooking Activities For Kids 5-7:

-- Cut soft vegetables with kid-safe knives like ones from Zyliss or Curious Chef.
+- Cut soft fruits and vegetables with kid-safe knives like ones from Zyliss or Curious Chef.

 - Knead bread or roll the dough for pie crust